 Each year group follows a bespoke programme informed by statutory requirements and shaped through pupil voice.
 The Cygnet Wellness Centre comprises a Wellness Room, a Relaxation and Sensory Room and a counselling office.
-Glenlola Collegiate employs a full-time Nurse to deal with ongoing or emergency health issues and a Counsellor who is available to girls on request.
-In addition, an independent counsellor from the organisation, 'Familyworks' is available for two days a week
+Glenlola Collegiate employs a full-time Pastoral Support and Welfare Officer and a Nurse to deal with ongoing or emergency health issues and a Counsellor who is available to girls on request.
+In addition, an independent counsellor from the organisation, 'Familyworks' is available for two days a week.